jessejennings/BasicRailsApp/README.md

 == README

-"I changed the name of my app to "jessejennings-bloccit"

-I used the "skip Javascript files" option.

-## Bloccit: a Reddit clone to teach the fundamentals of web development and Rails 4.
+## KnockIt: a Reddit clone to teach the fundamentals of web development and Rails 4.

-Made with my mentor at [Bloc](http://bloc.io).

 This README would normally document whatever steps are necessary to get the application up and running.